sabitig/stepik_auto_tests_course/README.md

 # stepik_auto_tests_course

-homework of the second module of the course
+this repository contains practice tasks from the test automation course